-For those of you who enjoyed my testing poem ‘If’ (If - A Testing Poem)
+For those of you who enjoyed my testing poem ‘If’ (If - A Testing Poem - #2 by ronaldvz)

-In November I did a presentation at Leeds Tester Gathering with the slides available here; (https://www.slideshare.net/adystokes/2017-11-leeds-tester-gathering-i-see-no-bugs) The talk was about how a test manager back in 2005 pitted testers and developers against each other but using the measure of bugs.
+In November I did a presentation at Leeds Tester Gathering with the slides available here; (2017 11 leeds tester gathering - i see no bugs!)
+The talk was about how a test manager back in 2005 pitted testers and developers against each other but using the measure of bugs.
 They were good for testers and bad for developers.
 This lead to arguments about features, not in the requirements etc. etc. Basically a rant about attitude, human communication and language that lead to me stop finding bugs and instead just describe behaviour.
 For anyone who has seen my version of Rudyard Kipling’s famous poem ‘If’ written as if he were a tester you may already know I sometimes do strange things with others great work.

 For the gathering I was hoping to have a version of the Fresh Prince of Bel Air theme tune to close but I simply didn’t finish it in time.
 So here in it’s glory is my version of the theme telling the tale of my belief that as an entity ‘bugs’ have no intrinsic value, are divisive and a hindrance to collaboration.
 Controversial I know but that’s what I feel.
 There’s a link at the end if you want to have a go singing it!